industrial-edge/Performance-Analytics/docs/Installation.md

 ### Configure an asset with variables

 Click on the icon “Assets & Connectivity” on the left bar.
-Add an child asset for the main “edge asset”.
+Add an child asset for the main "edge" asset.

 ## Configure Performance Insight